Resource Leveling

 When the resource leveler is switched on again, Safran takes the extra availability into consideration allowing activity 00030 and 00040 to take place in parallel in the same week.

-The availability line is available in all Safran histograms, both in the barchart editor Resources and Histogram sub-panels as well as in the Histogram & S-Curve report.
+The availability line is available in all Safran histograms, both in the Barchart editor Resources (Availabilities Visible) and Histogram sub-panels (Availability), as well as in the Histogram & S-Curve report (Entries/Availability Profile On).

 Note that the Barchart editor Resources subpanel will always consider all available resources/categories in the project when presenting availability.

-The Barchart editor Histogram and the Histogram & S-Curve report has a resource filter capability that allows you to select activities with specific resources which will limit the availability presented to the filtered resource(s).
+Both the Barchart editor Histogram and the Histogram & S-Curve report have resource filter capabilities that allows you to select activities with specific resources which will in turn limit the availability presented to contain only the filtered resource(s).

 Fields | Description |